German shares lead Europe higher on M&A cheer | Business

 German shares lead Europe higher on M&A cheer

-In global markets, while China stocks fell on COVID-19 worries as cases rose in Beijing, the gradual easing of curbs in Shanghai as well as hopes of more central bank stimulus kept up hopes of a recovery in the world's second-largest economy.
+Banks rose 0.5%, while basic material and industrial stocks were also among the biggest boosts to the STOXX 600.
+Siemens Energy gained 3.6% after launching a 4.05 billion euro ($4.28 billion) bid for minority holdings in struggling wind turbine unit Siemens Gamesa.

-Broad-based gains helped European shares rally more than 1% in early trade on Monday, with the German market lifted by deal-making activity among the units of technology group Siemens AG.
+Broad-based gains helped European shares rally more than 1% in early trade on Monday, with the German market lifted by deal talks between Siemens Energy and its unit.

 The pan-European STOXX 600 index was up 1.2% by 0720 GMT, after posting its fifth weekly loss in six weeks as investors fled riskier assets on fears of recession.
 Banks rose 0.5%, while basic material and industrial stocks were also among the biggest boosts to the STOXX 600.

-Siemens AG rose 2.3%.
-Its energy arm, Siemens Energy, gained 3.6% after launching a 4.05 billion euro ($4.28 billion) bid for minority holdings in struggling wind turbine unit Siemens Gamesa.
+Siemens Energy gained 3.6% after launching a 4.05 billion euro ($4.28 billion) bid for minority holdings in struggling wind turbine unit Siemens Gamesa.
 Siemens Gamesa jumped 5.8%.
-In global markets, while China stocks fell on COVID-19 worries as cases rose in Beijing, the gradual easing of curbs in Shanghai as well as hopes of more central bank stimulus kept up hopes of a recovery in the world's second-largest economy.
+Siemens AG which is the largest shareholder in Siemens Energy, rose 2.3%.
+In global markets, while China stocks fell on COVID-19 worries as cases rose in Beijing, the gradual easing of curbs in Shanghai, as well as hopes of more central bank stimulus, kept up hopes of a recovery in the world's second-largest economy.
 Most stocks outside China and U.S. futures gained.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)